 What’s The Difference Between an Assault and Battery Charge?

 In many cases, we hear of “assault” and “battery” going together in a single charge.
 However, they have different characteristics.
-While assault is intentionally issuing a threat towards another with the ability to follow through with that threat, battery is the actual follow through.
+Assault is intentionally issuing a threat towards another with the ability to follow through.
+Battery is the actual follow through.
 Battery involves contact, whereas assault does not.
-For example, brandishing a knife towards someone can be considered assault if it resulted in a fearful situation.
+For example, brandishing a knife towards someone can be considered assault.
+Stabbing someone is considered the battery part.

 What is Battery?

-Battery occurs when a person strikes or touches another against their will and with the intent to cause bodily harm to them.
-Battery carries a first degree misdemeanor charge unless the convicted party has a prior offense.
-Then, if a person has a prior battery charge, an additional battery charge becomes a third degree felony.
+Battery occurs when a person strikes or touches another against their will with the intent to cause bodily harm to them.
+Battery carries a first degree misdemeanor charge.
+However, if a person has a prior battery charge, the charge becomes a third degree felony.
 You can learn more about Florida’s battery laws here.

-Aggravated battery os a second degree felony and occurs when a person causes great bodily harm, permanent disfigurement or disability to another through the use of a deadly weapon.
+Aggravated battery is a second degree felony.
+This occurs when a person causes great bodily harm, permanent disfigurement or disability to another through the use of a deadly weapon.
 Aggravated battery also applies in situations where the victim is pregnant and the person commits the crime knowing the victim is pregnant.

 Stalking is considered an obsessive following, watching and contacting of another person.
 It can also be an obsessive attempt to engage with another person.
 For example, following another person with the intention of gaining intimate knowledge of their whereabouts on a daily basis can be considered a form of stalking.

-It can also include privacy violations where one person seeks out and obtain’s another person’s identifying information.
+It can also include privacy violations.
+For example, where one person seeks out another person’s identifying information.
 One can use this information to contact a person, access computer records, personal files and obtaining other contact details without the person’s consent.

 Stalking is difficult to prove unless a credible threat is present and documented.
 In many cases, it is considered criminal harassment.
 However, aggravated stalking with a credible threat and deadly weapon can carry a punishment of a third degree felony.